The Son of a Migrant from Syria: Background

 Since the beginning of the European migrant crisis, many people have been fleeing war-torn Syria.
 Thousands of migrants, mostly from Syria, Afghanistan, and Eritrea, lived in a temporary camp nicknamed the Jungle near Calais, France.
 Banksy, an English-based artist and political activist, had previously donated pieces of his former installation Dismaland to help construct shelters in the camp.

 In December 2015, Banksy revealed he had painted several graffiti works related to the migrant crisis in Syria, including a variation of Théodore Géricault's painting The Raft of the Medusa, depicting migrants on a raft waving towards a nearby luxury yacht.
 The Son of a Migrant from Syria depicts Steve Jobs wearing a black polo neck and round glasses.
 He is standing while one hand holds a bag of his belongings over his shoulder and the other his original Macintosh computer.
 Jobs' depiction is derived from a 2006 photograph taken by Albert Watson's which was later used on the cover of Walter Isaacson's 2011 biography Steve Jobs.

-In a rare public statement Banksy said: "We're often led to believe migration is a drain on the country's resources, but Steve Jobs was the son of a Syrian migrant.
+In a rare public statement Banksy, said: "We're often led to believe migration is a drain on the country's resources, but Steve Jobs was the son of a Syrian migrant.
 Apple is the world's most profitable company, it pays over $7bn a year in taxes – and it only exists because they allowed in a young man from Homs."

 Using Jobs as a representation of Syrian migrants became popular after a September 2015 tweet by David Galbraith, a technology professional, included a photograph of Jobs with the caption "A Syrian migrants' child."
 Jobs' biological father, Abdulfattah "John" Jandali, was a student from an elite family in Homs who met Jobs' mother, Joanne Schieble, while pursuing a PhD at the University of Wisconsin.
 He was adopted a few months after his birth by a couple from California.
 According to Isaacson, Jobs had little interest in his Syrian heritage.
-Issacon stated: "When the Middle East would come up in conversation, the topic did not engage him or evoke his typical strong opinions, even after Syria was swept up in the 2011 Arab Spring uprisings."
+Isaacson stated: "When the Middle East would come up in conversation, the topic did not engage him or evoke his typical strong opinions, even after Syria was swept up in the 2011 Arab Spring uprisings."